cloudmatrix/esky/README.txt

-When you find you need to move beyond the simple logic of Esky.auto_update() (e.g. to show feedback in the GUI) then the following properties and methods and available on the Esky class:
+When you find you need to move beyond the simple logic of Esky.auto_update() (e.g. to show feedback in the GUI) then the following properties and methods are available on the Esky class:

     app.version:                the current best available version.